aaronWool/aaronwool.Github.io/_pages/cv.md

 Service and leadership
 ======
-* Reviewer of ECCV, CVPR, and ICCV
+* Reviewer of AAAI, ECCV, CVPR, and ICCV